-Medicare no longer pays for the CPT consultation codes (ranges 99241-99245 and 99251-99255), as of Jan.
-1, 2010.
+Medicare no longer pays for the CPT consultation codes (ranges 99241-99245 and 99251-99255).
 Instead, you should code a patient evaluation and management (E&M) visit with E&M codes that represent where the visit occurs and that identify the complexity of the service performed.

 - When performing an evaluation in the office or other outpatient setting, you should report CPT codes 99201-99215, depending on the complexity of the visit and whether the patient is a new or established patient.